-In August 2018, the Diocese of Scranton was included in a grand jury report that detailed the sexual abuse of over 1,000 children over the course of 70 years by more than 300 predator priests across Pennsylvania.
-The report identifies 59 offenders within the Diocese of Scranton, giving detailed summaries of abuse perpetrated by Father Robert Caparelli, Monsignor Joseph Hammond, and Father Thomas Skotek.
+In August 2018, the Diocese of Scranton was included in a Grand Jury report that identified 59 sexual abusers who served or were employed by the Diocese, giving detailed summaries of abuse perpetrated by Father Robert Caparelli, Monsignor Joseph Hammond, and Father Thomas Skotek.
 According to the report, these examples provide a window into the conduct of past Pennsylvania Bishops and the crimes they permitted to occur on their watch.
 This includes the actions – and inactions – of Bishop J. Carroll McCormick and Bishop James Timlin.
+Read the complete 2018 Pennsylvania Grand Jury Report.

 On November 8, 2018, the Diocese of Scranton announced a plan to launch the Independent Survivors Compensation Program (ISCP) to compensate victims of sexual abuse.
 The Program will be administered by Kenneth Feinberg and Camille Biros of Feinberg Rosen LLP, who will be overseen by a committee, also independent of the Diocese.